azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![Select Get bot embed codes](media/function-bot-channels.png "Function Bot Channels")

 7. A dialog will appear for the embed codes.
-Select the **Click here to open the Web Chat configuration page** option.
+Select the **Select here to open the Web Chat configuration page** option.

 8. Select **Copy** next to the **Embed code** textbox.
 Paste that value to notepad or other text application.
 Select **Show** beside the first Secret key.
 Copy the value and replace **YOUR_SECRET_HERE** within the embed code with that secret value.
 Example: `<iframe src='https://webchat.botframework.com/embed/concierge-plus-bot?s=XEYx9upcGtc.cwA.Ku8.hAL6pCxFWfxIjOE9WM48qxkPNtsy4BkT_LST5y0FxEQ'></iframe>`.